iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> I'm gonna keep it on my phone, but i was with someone who tested positive and the app didn't catch it, so I'm pretty sure it's useless.<br> :date: __2020-11-09 21:35:18__

 > Rating based on alert function rather than any more independent function or utility.<br> :date: __2020-11-07 23:00:14__